princesoni1599/Price-Prediction_usingML_Django/README.md

 Based on simple Linear Regression Model.

-Use anaconda for better management packages.
+Use anaconda for better management of packages.

 Requirement:
 Numpy,